How do I apply for financial aid?

 How is financial need determined?

 Each college or university develops an estimate of how much it will cost for you to attend school including tuition and fees, books and supplies, room and board, personal expenses, transportation and miscellaneous expenses.
 This is called your Cost of Attendance and it will vary from one institution to another.
-It also varies depending on whether you are a graduate or an undergraduate student.
+It also varies depending on whether you are a graduate or an undergraduate student and if you are living on campus or off campus.

 To determine your financial need, your expected family contribution (which is calculated by submitting the FAFSA) is subtracted from the cost of attendance.